 5. Let employers know about the Work Opportunity Tax Credit (WOTC).

-The Work Opportunity Tax Credit (WOTC) can reduce employers’ federal income tax liability by $2,400 to $9,600 for every qualified new worker hired from one of ten categories, including formerly incarcerated people.
+The Work Opportunity Tax Credit (WOTC) is available to employers for every qualified new worker hired from one of ten categories, including formerly incarcerated people.
 The credit is worth $2,400 to $9,600.
-New employees must be hired within one year of the last date on which he or she was released from prison.
-Get additional information here.
+New employees must be hired within one year of the date on which they were released from prison.
+Get more information on the WOTC here.

 - National Reentry Resource Center

 - Educational Materials for Re-Entry Programs – IRS

 - Reentry Myth Buster Fact Sheets – National Reentry Resource Center